meteor-mogul/mogul-tracker/README.md

-Note: Project currently mothballed.
+Note: This fork currently mothballed.
 I'm working instead on a simpler approach: just wrap vue.js as a meteor package.

 # Meteor Mogul Tracker